 Next, you need to change the specified number 22 to another value (for example port 3823).
 We also need to remove the # character from the beginning of this line to use this line as an active operating command on the server.

-Restart the SSH server with the following command:
+Restart the SSH server with the following command to apply the changes:

 systemctl restart sshd